supalarry/FootyBot/README.md

 doppler run -- npx prisma migrate dev --init
 ```

+3. After you change prisma `schema.prisma` which is the blueprint for our database, with database running locally run: `doppler run -- pnpx prisma migrate dev --name db_user` Replace db_user with the
+   name of your migration.
+In short, to evolve database change prisma schema and run migrate dev commands.

 ### Starting development environment

 1. Run `pnpm install` to install dependencies.